Em-Six/Netherdeep/README.md

 The [Critical Role Wiki](https://criticalrole.fandom.com/wiki/Exandria) features pages on all locations mentioned in the Heroic Chronicle, as well as races, factions, and other lore, so you can research and deepen your backstory.

-**If you need/want help with character creation or back story, let me know and I will sit with you to figure it out.**
+**If you need/want help with character creation or backstory, let me know and I will sit with you to figure it out.**

 ### What the Characters Know